gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 both informs and serves as a roadmap.

 Potential contributors find the lack of instructions or guidelines for contribution as a hurdle.
-There is always the expectation that Murphy will make your contribution, no matter how useful, linger in a special developer limbo because you forgot to tag the issue correctly or didn't explicitly address one of the developers with commit rights to the repository.
+There is always the fear that Murphy [#murphy]_ will make your contribution, no matter how useful, linger in a special developer limbo because you forgot to tag the issue correctly or didn't explicitly address one of the developers with commit rights to the repository.

 Missing leadership
 ------------------

-There are many repositories which at some point *stall* development because its authors don't accept pull requests and Google still points to their fork despite others being more advanced.
+There are many repositories [#sharekitrepo]_ which at some point *stall* development because its authors don't accept pull requests and Google still points to their fork despite others being more advanced.
 Sometimes a note like "*sorry, went out for coffee, will never be back*" could give ideas to the contributors that the selected fork is a dead end, but people don't want to be nice to each other, and therefore we can't have nice things [#medicaidd]_.
-In a few rare cases the community can pick up dead projects and fork [#sharekit]_ them successfully, but this requires a lot of mass to succeed, something which starts to be feasible when the number of active and maintained forks is greater than four [#xkcdd]_.
+In a few rare cases the community can pick up dead projects and fork [#sharekitissue]_ them successfully, but this requires a lot of mass to succeed, something which starts to be feasible when the number of active and maintained forks is greater than four [#xkcdd]_.

 A variant of this phenomena is the Ivory Tower Developer who once every two moons graces the mortal population with a visit, saying few words to some selected developers and leaving the rest wondering what have they done in this, or their previous life, to not be worthy.
-According to our measurements most thin skinned contributors are effectively dissuaded from the project and never come back, since they happen to fall somewhere in the middle between full moons and see no activity.
+According to our measurements [#measurements]_ most thin skinned contributors are effectively dissuaded from the project and never come back, since they happen to fall somewhere in the middle between full moons and see no activity.

 Even active projects with several developers with commit rights are not safe if there is no strict guideline on who does what.
 As such, if a pull request or issue falls *between boundaries* of these developers, the time to address the pull request or issue grows exponentially with the number of overlapping developers (see figure).

-The solution to missing leadership is political and falls out of the scope of technology.
-Unless we could give electric shocks through the internet to other people.
-We can only dream…

 Feature creep